frozenpandaman/splatnet2statink/README.md

     If you're on macOS, Python 2.7 comes pre-installed.
 However, we recommend installing an updated version via [Homebrew](https://brew.sh/).
 Install Homebrew by running the command listed on the website, and then run `brew install python`.

-2. From the command line (macOS: Terminal; Windows: Command Prompt/PowerShell), install the required Python libraries:
+2. Download the script from the command line (macOS: Terminal; Windows: Command Prompt/PowerShell) by running `git clone https://github.com/frozenpandaman/splatnet2statink.git` (requires [Git](https://git-scm.com/download), pre-installed on macOS), or use the green "Clone or download" button above.

-    ```
-    pip install requests
-    pip install msgpack-python
-    pip install future
-    ```
+3. Navigate to the newly-created directory (`cd splatnet2statink/`) and install the required Python libraries by running `pip install -r requirements.txt`.

-    Python 3.4+ and 2.7.9+ automatically include pip.
-If you installed Python via Homebrew, you also already have pip.
-If you're on a lower version (check via `python --version`) or the above commands don't work, install it from the [website](https://pip.pypa.io/en/stable/installing/), or by running `sudo easy_install pip` on macOS.
+    Note: Python 3.4+ and 2.7.9+, along with all Homebrew versions, automatically include pip.
+If you're on a lower version (check via `python --version`) or the above command doesn't work, install it from the [website](https://pip.pypa.io/en/stable/installing/), or by running `sudo easy_install pip` on macOS.

-    If you'll be running splatnet2statink with the `-s` flag (to black out scoreboard names), run `pip install pillow` as well.

-3. Download the script by running `git clone https://github.com/frozenpandaman/splatnet2statink.git` (requires [Git](https://git-scm.com/download), pre-installed on macOS), or use the green "Clone or download" button above.

 4. Running the script for the first time will prompt you to enter your stat.ink API key, which can be found in your [profile settings](https://stat.ink/profile).
 If you're using the app in a language other than English, you may enter your [language code](https://github.com/frozenpandaman/splatnet2statink/wiki/languages) (locale) as well.